flathub/com.valvesoftware.Steam/.github/ISSUE_TEMPLATE/game_issue.md

 ---
 name: Bug report about issues with games
-about: In addition to reporting issues with games, please also use this same template for requesting Dbus access for games
+about: In addition to reporting issues with games, please also use this same template for requesting Dbus access for games https://github.com/flathub/com.valvesoftware.Steam/wiki/Frequently-asked-questions#my-game-is-giving-strange-errors-about-missing-symbols-in-libraries might be helpful for fixing some game issues for good

 ---